AaronAppel/QwerkE/Documentation/Known Issues and Gotchas.md

 ## Visual Studio Symbol Server
 An issue relating to Visual Studio symbol server issues can be solved by killing the symbol server with this command :
 TASKKILL /F /IM mspdbsrv.exe

+## Bullet Library files
+When moving bullet files, it's important to remember to NOT add any .cpp files to the solution.
+The \#includes won't work as QwerkE is currently configured.

+## GLM Math Library
+Same issue as Bullet with dummy.cpp, where it shouldn't be added to the Visual Studio solution or project.